Arundeepyt/Arundeepyt-Responstive-PORTFOLIO-APP/README.md

 ---

-Arundeepyt Responsive Portfolio App
+Arundeepyt Responsive Portfolio App 🚀

 A responsive and modern personal portfolio website built using HTML, CSS, and JavaScript.
-This project is designed to showcase personal information, skills, projects, and contact details in a clean, user-friendly format that works across devices.
+This project is designed to showcase your skills, projects, and contact info in a clean and mobile-friendly design.

+---

-Features
+✨ Features

-Fully responsive layout
+📱 Fully responsive layout

-Smooth scrolling navigation
+🔗 Smooth scrolling navigation

-Stylish and modern UI

-Animated elements on scroll
+🎨 Modern UI with animations

-Sections for:
+👨‍💻 Sections for:

-About Me
+🧠 About Me

-Skills
+🛠️ Skills

-Projects
+📁 Projects

-Contact Information
+📬 Contact Information

-Social media integration
+🌐 Social media integration

+---

-Demo
+🔗 Demo

-Live Demo
+Live Demo – View it in your browser now!

-Screenshots

-(You can insert screenshots here if desired)
+---

-Tech Stack
+🧰 Tech Stack

-HTML5
+⚙️ HTML5

-CSS3 (Media Queries for responsiveness)
+🎨 CSS3 (with media queries)

-JavaScript (Vanilla)
+🧠 JavaScript (Vanilla)

+---

-Getting Started
+⚙️ Getting Started

 To run this project locally:

-1. Clone the repository:
+# 1. Clone the repository
 git clone https://github.com/Arundeepyt/Arundeepyt-Responstive-PORTFOLIO-APP.git

-2. Navigate to the project folder:
+# 2. Navigate to the project folder
 cd Arundeepyt-Responstive-PORTFOLIO-APP

-3. Open index.html in your browser.
+# 3. Open index.html in your browser

+---

-Contributing
+🤝 Contributing

 Pull requests are welcome!
 Feel free to fork the repository and improve the code.

+---

-License
+📄 License

 This project is open source and available under the MIT License.

----

-Would you like me to include installation steps using GitHub Pages or screenshots as well?